doriankari/ShopperSentimentsAnalysis/README.md

 ## Application Structure

 - `ShopperSentimentsAnalysis.R`: Defines the user and server interface
-- `global.R`: Contains the variables
+- `global.R`: Usually contains the variables, but here it's empty because datas are loaded by the user
 - `Packages.R`: Includes all packages for build an application
 - `wwww` : Contains pictures

 ## Instructions

-Navigate through the tabs to access different analyses. you can download the graph in pdf by clicking on the button
+Navigate through the tabs to access different analyses. you can download in pdf by clicking on the button.

 ## Contact